-Changing Samsung Smart TV’s Region – Content Index
+Change Samsung Smart TV Region – Quick Steps

 Follow these steps to switch your Samsung Tizen OS region to any country on newer models.
-You should be able to use the following instructions on R-series, RU-series, or N-series.
+You should be able to use the following instructions on QLED R-series, RU-series, TU-series, NU-series, or N-series.

 First of all, head over to settings.